 What’s this?

 Ozmoo is a Z-machine interpreter for the Commodore 64 and similar computers by Johan Berntsson and Fredrik Ramsberg.
+It allows you to play interactive fiction (aka “text adventures”) written in Z-code story files on Commodore computers.

 Ozmoo for Acorn is a port for the 8-bit Acorn computers.
-It converts a Z-code game file into a bootable disc image which plays the game on a BBC B, B+ or Master or Acorn Electron.
+It converts a Z-code story file into a bootable disc image which plays the game on a BBC B, B+ or Master or Acorn Electron.

 As an example of what the result looks like, you can try Dave Footitt’s Calypso running under Ozmoo in your web browser at bbcmicro.co.uk.

-Building a game using Acorn Ozmoo
+Building a game using Ozmoo Online for Acorn

-The code is in my github repository.
+The Acorn Ozmoo code is in my github repository.
 The current stable release is “11.39 (2023-01-15)”, which you can download here.
 The previous stable release was “4.4 (Acorn 2021-02-18)”, which you can download here.

 You’ll need some other software installed on your computer: